artsy/reaction/README.md

                 ~~~~~~~~~~~
 ```

-What that error essentially means because you are exporting `StyledTitle`, the interface `IconProps` also needs to be exported.
+What that error essentially means because you are exporting `StyledTitle`, the interface `TitleProps` also needs to be exported.
 You can learn more about declarations files [here](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html)

 ##### Exporting interfaces